stevenmhunt/setidle/README.md

 ## Contributing

 Contributions and pull requests are welcome!
-If you see a future feature that you want, add it to our issue tracker.
-If you find a bug, definitely report back to us!
+If you see a feature that you want, add it to our issue tracker.
+If you find a bug, definitely report back to us.
+As always, PRs are welcome!